Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Route/README.md

 ## Key concepts

-`MapsRouteClient` is designed for:
+`MapsRouteClient` is designed to:

 * Communicate with Azure Maps endpoint to get route to locations or point of interests
 * Communicate with Azure Maps endpoint to calculate a set of locations that can be reached from the origin point based on fuel, energy, time or distance budget that is specified
 * Communicate with Azure Maps endpoint to calculate a matrix of route summaries for a set of routes defined by origin and destination locations

-Learn more about examples in [samples](https://github.com/dubiety/azure-sdk-for-net/tree/feature/maps-route/sdk/maps/Azure.Maps.Route/samples)
+Learn more by viewing our examples in [samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/maps/Azure.Maps.Route/samples)

 ### Thread safety